Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Setup.md

 **Manage Nicknames Permission**

-* I have plans to allow users to change their own nickname with Jeanne or anyone who has the `manage nicknames` permission can change nicknames of other users.
+* This allows Jeanne to change a member's nickname